django-master/django-webp/README.rst

 Installation
 ------------

-First of all, you must install the webp support.
+First of all, if you are using a version of Pillow <= 9.3.0, you must install the webp support since arlier versions of Pillow do not have webp support built-in.
 In ubuntu you can install via apt-get:

 .. code:: sh